 Recent international experience and medical studies have allowed hyperbaric specialists to establish updated advice on what to do if exposed to COVID-19 and how to best protect divers.

-An approach adopted in the UK and endorsed by Diving Medical Advisory Committee (DMAC) allows for an alternative to the one month stand-down for divers who are either asymptomatic or experience mild symptoms which resolve within 2 weeks with a return to a normal level of fitness.
+An approach adopted in the UK and endorsed by Diving Medical Advisory Committee (DMAC) allows for an alternative to the 1 month stand-down for divers who are either asymptomatic or experience mild symptoms that resolve within 2 weeks with a return to a normal level of fitness.

 What we know

 A respiratory injury can cause serious harm to a diver.

 Occupational divers have to pass annual medical assessments to be deemed to be medically fit.

 With limited studies into the effects of COVID-19 on occupational divers, general clinical observations indicate that COVID-19:

 - transmits easily from person to person